medizininformatik-initiative/cord-dq-checker/README.md

   | ambiguous RD cases | number of ambiguous RD cases per year in a given data set |
   | duplicated RD cases |  number of duplicated RD cases per year in a given data set |

 - The following references are required to assess the quality of orphacoding and can be easily updated with new versions: (1) The standard Alpha-ID-SE terminology [1], and (2) a reference for tracer diagnoses such as the list provided in [2].
-The used version of Alpha-ID-SE and Tracer diagnoses (see `config.yml`) are also stored in the folder for references `./Local/Data/refData`
+The used version of Alpha-ID-SE and tracer diagnoses (see `config.yml`) are also stored in the folder for references `./Local/Data/refData`

 	[1]   BfArM - Alpha-ID-SE [Internet]. [cited 2022 May 23].
 Available from: [BfArM](https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html)